Tidy tips - book a slot to visit a tidy tip

 - bring loads that you can comfortably manage by yourself.
 Only one person may exit their vehicle.
 If you have a heavy item then a second person is permitted out of your vehicle to provide assistance with that item only

-- allow enough time to queue and unload your vehicle before the centre closes
+- only visit during your allocated time slot, but allow enough time to queue and unload your vehicle before the centre closes

 - wear appropriate clothing and footwear